 For this example, my target IP is the vulnerable VM Lampiao from Vulnhub with the IP of 192.168.56.101

-Note that everything you do here will also be done in the OpenVAS Database itself, hence you will be able to see the results in the Web GUI later.
-An example is the confirmation below, that is showing the Lampiao Initial Scan that we just created plus all the other scans that I run with OpenVAS before.
+Note that everything you do here will also be done in the OpenVAS Database itself.
+Hence you will be able to see the results in the Web GUI later.
+An example is the confirmation below, that is showing the Lampiao Initial Scan that we just created, plus all the other scans that I ran with OpenVAS before.

 Also, take note of the long ID of our newly created scan.
 We will need that later.